 Make sure everything is up-to-date and double-check for typos—it’s the first thing employers will see.

-4. Write a Strong Resume Summary
+Step 4: Write a Strong Resume Summary

-Your resume summary is like your elevator pitch—it’s the first thing recruiters will read, so make it count!
 A strong summary highlights what you bring to the table in just a few sentences, giving employers a reason to keep reading.

-Since our experts say that recruiters prefer summaries over resume objectives, this is your chance to shine by focusing on your skills and results
+Since our experts say that recruiters prefer summaries over resume objectives, this is your chance to shine by focusing on your skills and results.

 💡top tip